-FREN 101-3 Intermediate College French I
+FREN 101-3 Intermediate College French, Level 5

 This course consists of three parts: 1) A review of the essential structures of French grammar, 2) French conversation, 3) Exercises in comprehension of oral French.
 Conversation classes will be based on current social issues.
 The course is conducted in French.
-Prerequisites: Grade 12 French or equivalent.
+Prerequisites: B.C.
+Grade 12 French or equivalent.

-$(3,1\frac{1}{2})$

-FREN 102-3 Intermediate College French II

-This course consists of three parts: 1) Continuation of review of the essential structures of French grammar, 2) writing practice, 3) literary analysis.
+$(3, 1^{1/2})$ FREN 102-3 Intermediate College French, Level 6 the essential structures of French grammar, 2) Writing practice, 3) Literary analysis.
 The course is conducted in French.
 Prerequisites: Fren 101-3 or equivalent.